-It is important for us to keep in mind and affirm that yoga practice has an immense potential for improving our lives, as well as the lives of those around us.
+It is important for us to keep in mind and affirm that yoga practice has immense potential for improving our lives, as well as the lives of those around us.
 In the hustle and bustle of life and the pressures we are all in, we often forget that.

 There is a tendency to focus on the physical aspect of the practice, to practice in order to become more flexible, stronger, to look better, to be healthier.
 If, for instance, because of life’s overload we can’t practice for a few days, we say, “ugh, I didn’t practice for a few days, my body is really stiff!” but how often do we say: “ugh, I did not practice for a few days, my mind is really stiff!”?
 And when would we feel more successful?
-When we grind our teeth to accomplish a difficult asana, even though mentally we experience stress, struggle and ambition, or when we are in a simple asana and experience concentration and serenity?
+When we grind our teeth to accomplish a difficult asana, even though mentally we experience stress, struggle, and ambition, or when we are performing a simple asana and experience concentration and serenity?

-Patanjali does not stop with describing the yogic values; he outlines an entire roadmap for the yogi.
-In Chapter 1, he depicts the high states of consciousness and in chapter 3 he describes transformations of consciousness.
-He points to the means for quieting the fluctuations of consciousness (I.12); lists the five vitamins a practitioner needs (I.20); reviews the difficulties and obstacles we will encounter along the way (I.30-31) and the ways to overcome them (I.32-I.39) and most importantly, in chapter 2, he provides us with a framework for practice: the Ashtanga Yoga, the eight limbed yoga whose practice will purify consciousness leading to the dawn of the light of wisdom (II.28).
+Patanjali does not stop by describing the yogic values; he outlines an entire roadmap for the yogi.
+In Chapter 1 of the Yoga Sutras, he depicts the high states of consciousness and in chapter 3 he describes transformations of consciousness.
+He points to the means for quieting the fluctuations of consciousness (I.12); lists the five vitamins a practitioner needs (I.20); reviews the difficulties and obstacles we will encounter along the way (I.30-31) and the ways to overcome them (I.32-I.39) and most importantly, in chapter 2, he provides us with a framework for practice: the Ashtanga Yoga, the eight-limbed yoga whose practice will purify consciousness leading to the dawn of the light of wisdom (II.28).

-The potential of practice is a radical transformation of the body matter as well as the our mind-stuff, a transformation that includes the entire personality and manifests itself in our behavior, not only in our thinking.
-Modern neuroscience has discovered that our brain is flexible and that continuous behavioral change, such as physical or mental practice brings about, can alter the brain’s neural circuits — it is a scientific proof that the body matter changes.
+The potential of practice is a radical transformation of the body matter as well as our mind-stuff, a transformation that includes the entire personality and manifests itself in our behavior, not only in our thinking.
+Modern neuroscience has discovered that our brain is flexible and that continuous behavioral change, such as physical or mental practice brings about, can alter the brain’s neural circuits — it is scientific proof that the body matter changes.
 The Yogis did not need scientific evidence and knew that practice could change the body and mind substances, creating a transformation that would reduce suffering and help us find more joy in our lives.

 As the body and mind stuff transform and consciousness becomes refined, pure and noble, we can spontaneously respond in accord with these yogic values.
 There would be no need to preach to ahimsa; it will flow spontaneously from within us.
 Our responses will become more balanced and compassionate.
 We will behave naturally according to the yogic principles, as an enlightened or a sage would behave.

 This is the potential of yoga practice and it is this potential we should remember and reflect on.
-It is also important to remind ourselves that the fruits of our practice are not only for us, but also for all those around us, because when we benefit ourselves, we will also benefit those around us.
+It is also important to remind ourselves that the fruits of our practice are not only for us but also for all those around us because when we benefit ourselves, we will also benefit those around us.
 The internal transformation that takes place within us will be reflected outside.
-When we act in a pure, balanced manner and become more considerate and caring, more compassionate, generous and happy with the success of others — the ecology of our lives improves and those around us respond to that change.
+When we act in a pure, balanced manner and become more considerate and caring, more compassionate, generous, and happy with the success of others — the ecology of our lives improves and those around us respond to that change.
 So the potential of yoga practice is not only for us, but it is also for others.
 It is important to remember this because it extends greater meaning and value to our practice and can help us overcome crises and periods of difficulty in our own practice.